10 Making Choices

 They walked to the center table where Eva Marie and Dali sat alone.
 Josah grinned as he watched Caleb jump into the circle of villagers swaying to the music.

 “Never thought Conall could talk him into dancing,” Josah said to no one in particular.
 He sat down next to Eva, who sipped her wine but didn’t touch a morsel of food.

-“How are you?” he asked softly, knowing Dali was nearby.
+“How are you?” he asked with a soft tone, knowing Dali was nearby.

 She nodded her head but never spoke.
-Graybard pulled out a chair, sat next to Dali, and leaned toward Eva.
+Graybard pulled out a chair, sat next to Dali, then leaned toward Eva.
 “We have a spy in our midst reporting to Luka.”

 “How is that possible?”
 Dali gasped.

 Graybard filled in the details, adding, “If someone is telling Luka what goes on in Bon Abbi, then Eva Marie isn’t safe.”